Monday 13 November 2017. Registration from 5.30 PM

 Wellcome Collection, 183 Euston Road, London

-We are delighted that this year’s annual lecture will be presented by Dr Samuel Myers, Senior Research Scientist at Harvard T.H Chan of School of Public Health and Director of the Planetary Health Alliance, under the title: Planetary Health: Protecting Global Health on a Rapidly Changing Planet.
+We are delighted that this year’s annual lecture will be presented by Dr Samuel Myers, Principal Research Scientist at Harvard T.H Chan of School of Public Health and Director of the Planetary Health Alliance, under the title: Planetary Health: Protecting Global Health on a Rapidly Changing Planet.

 The lecture will be held at the Wellcome Collection from 18:00-20:00, with registration from 17:30.

 The event is free to attend but booking is essential.
 Please register for the event using the form to the right hand side of this page.
 The lecture will also be available to watch live via web-cast on the day by following this link.

 A case study detailing Dr Myers' experiences and background can be found by following this link.
 For more information about the lecture, please contact Dr Rachel Brown at email@example.com.

 Dr Sam Myers has worked for over twenty years at the intersection of human health and global environmental change.
 He received his BA from Harvard College, his MD from Yale Medical School and performed his residency in internal medicine at the University of California, San Francisco.
 He is Board Certified in Internal Medicine and received his Master in Public Helath (MPH) from the Harvard TH Chan School of Public Health where he is now a Senior Research Scientist.
 He is also Director of the Planetary Health Alliance.

 Dr Myers has extensive field experience, having managed an integrated conservation and human health project in the Qomolangma Nature Preserve in Tibet, worked as a AAAS fellow at USAID, and as Senior Director of the Healthy Communities Initiative at Conservation International.
 In each of these roles, over a six year period, Dr Myers worked in lower income settings to integrate efforts focused on population, health, and the environment.